emscripten-core/emscripten/site/source/docs/tools_reference/emsdk.rst

   # Obtain the changes in your link.
   git fetch myremote

-  # Switch the emscripten-incoming tool to use your fork.
+  # Switch the emscripten-main tool to use your fork.
-  git checkout -b myincoming --track myremote/incoming
+  git checkout -b mymain --track myremote/main

 You can switch back and forth between remotes via the ``git checkout`` command as usual.